Strategic Digital Mentoring Programme - FAQs

 Q: Will there be a cost for the programme?

 No. The Strategic Digital Mentoring programme is free for participating organisations.
-We are considering the option of adding a brief, structured assessment of organisations' digital capabilities at the start of the programme.
-This would be available to all participating organisations and would enable us to work with you to benchmark your capabilities, prior to the mentoring beginning.
+There is the option of adding a brief, structured assessment of organisations' digital capabilities at the start of the programme.
+This is available to all participating organisations and would enable us to work with you to benchmark your capabilities, prior to the mentoring beginning.
 The maximum cost of this would be £250 ex.
 VAT. per organisation.
-We are inviting feedback from applicants about this option.
+However, this is not an obligatory part of the programme.

 Q: How will you select which organisations to mentor?